FuelLabs/fuels-ts/apps/docs/src/guide/contracts/contract-balance.md

 <<< @/../../../packages/program/src/contract.ts#contract-balance-1{ts:line-numbers}

-You can use the `getBalance` method to check how much of the sent amount a contract still has available to spend.

 ## Checking Contract Balance

-Here's an example of how to use the `getBalance` method:
+Consider a simple contract that transfers a specified amount of a given asset to an address:

-<<< @/../../docs-snippets/src/guide/contracts/contract-balance.test.ts#contract-balance-2{ts:line-numbers}
+<<< @/../../docs-snippets/contracts/transfer-to-address/src/main.sw#contract-balance-2{rust:line-numbers}

+The `transfer` function has three parameters:

+1. `amount_to_transfer`: The amount that is being transfered.

+2. `asset`: The address of the deployed contract Token.

+3. `recipient`: The address from the receive's wallet.

+The `transfer` function calls the built-in Sway function `transfer_to_address`, which does exactly what the name suggests.

-In this example, we forward assets to the contract three times using three separate calls.
-We then use the `getBalance` method to check the remaining balance of the contract.
+Let's execute this contract and use the `getBalance` method to validate the remaining asset amount that the contract has left to spend.

+<<< @/../../docs-snippets/src/guide/contracts/contract-balance.test.ts#contract-balance-3{ts:line-numbers}

+In this example, we first forward an asset amount greater than the amount required for the transfer and then execute the contract call.

+Finally we use the `getBalance` method to confirm that the contract balance is precisely the total forwarded amount minus the transferred amount.

-The method returns the total available balance, regardless of how many times assets have been sent or spent on costly operations.
+It is important to note that this method returns the total available contract balance, regardless of how many times assets have been sent or spent on costly operations.